codsen/codsen/packages/ranges-apply/readme.md

 ];
 ```

 Now what happens when you have a few slices?
-You put them into a _parent array_.
+You put them into an _array_.

-This library consumes such parent array and does the actual job crunching your string according to the list of _slices_.
+This library consumes such parent arrays and does the actual job of crunching your string - "punching holes" and/or adding more letters.

 Now, let's do it practically.
-Slice ranges match `String.slice()` indexing, so you can always check is the slice you want correspond to the indexes you've got.
+Slice ranges match `String.slice()` indexing, so you can always check, does the slice you want correspond to the indexes you've got.

 ```js
 const repl = require("ranges-apply");